- LED Solutions

 - About us

-enLighten's product range that have been approved for use under Section 34 Commercial Lighting Upgrades for the generation of Victorian Energy Efficiency Certificate (VEECs) is listed to the right.
+Most of enLighten's product range have been approved for use under Section 34 Commercial Lighting Upgrades for the generation of Victorian Energy Efficiency Certificate (VEECs)

 The Energy Saver Incentive or Victorian Energy Efficiency Target (VEET) Scheme is administered and regulated by the Victorian Essential Services Commission, who assess product applications, monitor compliance and accredit parties to undertake eligible activities and create certificates.

 A VEEC is a financial incentive to reduce the consumption of electricity through energy savings activities.
 VEECs are tradeable certificates that vary in price according to supply and demand.
 An indicative price range is $17-$20 per certificate.

 The following existing Building Code of Australia Classes: 2,3,5,6,7,8,9 or 10b buildings undertaking an upgrade of general lighting are:

 Learn more this link will take you to the rebate/grant website

 The Commonwealth Government has recently released the finalised commercial and public lighting calculation methodology.

 The determination provides for crediting emissions reductions from projects that improve the energy performance of lighting systems in commercial and industrial buildings, as well as public areas, such as pedestrian, street, and traffic lighting.